klux21/callback_printf/README.txt

 specifiers C and S.
-The supported size prefixes for the integer formats b, B, d, i, o, u, x and X are hh, h, l, ll, t, z and j according to the C standard as well as the Microsoft specific I16, I32 and I64 and additionally l1, l2, l4 and l8 which specify the byte width of the integer arguments.
+The supported size prefixes for the integer formats b, B, d, i, o, u, x and X are hh, h, l, ll, t, z and j according to the C standard as well as the Microsoft specific I, I16, I32 and I64 and additionally l1, l2, l4 and l8 which specify the byte width of the integer arguments.
 The supported lenght modifiers for the formats s and c are l for wchar_t arguments and l1 for 1 byte ISO Latin 8 strings, l2 for 2 byte wide Unicode characters and l4 for 4 bytes wide unicode characters.